Willian199/event_ddi/README.md

 - `DDIEvent.instance.subscribeAsync` Runs the callback as a Future.
 - `DDIEvent.instance.subscribeIsolate` Runs as a Isolate.

-#### subscribe
+#### Subscribe
-The common subscription type, subscribe, functions as a simple callback.
+The common subscription type, `subscribe`, functions as a simple callback.
 It allows you to respond to events in a synchronous manner, making it suitable for most scenarios.

 Obs: If you register an event that uses async and await, it Won't be possible to wait even using `fireWait`.
 For this scenario, use `subscribeAsync`.